 The compulsory UK test was introduced on 1 June 1935.
 Prior to this, testing was voluntary.
-From April 1990, the test fell under the control of the newly-formed DSA.
+From April 1990, the test fell under the control of the newly-formed DSA (now called DVSA).

 The practical driving test is a test of your ability to drive a car without assistance from your instructor or accompanying driver.
 It covers a range of situations and road conditions and involves demonstrating your ability to manoeuvre the car safely in both forward and reverse gears.

 The Practical Driving Test is made up of three parts: